Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Fractional charge versus fractional Josephson effect

 There is a trivial phase, shown in Fig.~\ref{fig:braids_chi}a (sphere symbol).
 Here, the eigenvalues $\{\lambda_0,\lambda_+,\lambda_p,\lambda_-\}$ do not swap places within the entire interval $\chi\in[0,2\pi)$.
 There are two topological phases (triangle, and upside-down triangle), shown in Figs.~\ref{fig:braids_chi}b and c.
 In Fig.~\ref{fig:braids_chi}b, the eigenvalues related to the stationary state $\lambda_0$ and the parity decay $\lambda_p$ perform a braid.
 However, this braid does not break the $2\pi$-periodicity in $\chi$, as they braid twice, as indicated by the braid words $\sigma_4 \sigma_4$ and $\sigma_2 \sigma_2$.

 Finally, there is a topological phase where the $2\pi$-periodicity in $\chi$ is broken, see Fig.~\ref{fig:braids_chi}d.
 After progression of $\chi$ by $2\pi$ the eigenvalues $\lambda_0$ and $\lambda_p$, as well as $\lambda_+$ and $\lambda_-$ have swapped places, leading to an overall $4\pi$-periodicity of the spectrum.
 Along the lines of Ref.~\cite{Riwar_2019b}, such a spectrum can be interpreted as transporting a charge with half the unit as compared to the $2\pi$-periodic phases.
 For the sake of completeness, let us reiterate the arguments of Ref.~\cite{Riwar_2019b}.
 First of all, note that as per the two definitions of the FCS, Eqs.~\eqref{eq:L_chi} and~\eqref{eq_LCE_from_L}, the charge is counted in units of Cooper pairs, with charge $2e$.
 The trivial phases with a spectrum $2\pi$-periodic in $\chi$ therefore transport charges in units of $2e$.
 The in the $4\pi$-periodic phase, the transported charge is $e^*=2e/2=e$.
-Charge quantization is broken in the sense that physically, the s-wave superconducting contacts can only accept integer Cooper pairs (due to the $\Delta\rightarrow\infty$ limit).
+Charge quantization is broken in the sense that physically, the s-wave superconducting contacts can only accept integer Cooper pairs (due to the large $\Delta$ limit).
 The non-equilibrium drive due to the normal-metal induces the topological phase of Fig.~\ref{fig:braids_chi}d, where the contacts seem to accept half-integer Cooper pairs.
 In fact, this breaking of charge quantization seems already to some extent indicative of a fractional Josephson effect, which we will discuss in detail in moment.

-Let us for now continue by reiterating why exactly a topological phase exhibiting eigenvalues with a broken periodicity in $\chi$ can be interpreted as a fractional charge.
 According to Ref.~\cite{Riwar_2019b}, there are two important ways to define fractional charges in $\chi$.
 Let us first consider the zero-frequency limit of FCS.
 As already mentioned above, the measurement time $\tau$ is here to be taken as infinite, $\tau\rightarrow\infty$.
 Consequently, in the transport statistics, only the eigenvalue with the least negative real part, $\lambda_0$ is visible (see also Ref.~\cite{Bagrets_2002,Bagrets_2003}), as can be seen when considering the definition of the moment generating function $m$ in Eq.~\eqref{eq:moment_generating_function}.
 As $\tau$ increases, all higher eigenmodes $\lambda_{n\neq 0}$ become exponentially suppressed.
 In fact, the cumulant generating function in this limit can be computed simply as